Marco Frediani

-Marco Frediani (born 14 March 1994) is an Italian professional football winger who plays for club Monterosi.
+Marco Frediani (born 14 March 1994) is an Italian footballer who plays as a winger for Serie D club Lodigiani.

 Club career

 Early career

 Frediani began his career at S.S.
 Romulea in his native Rome, Italy.
 In 2005, he was signed by Serie A giants Roma, to play in their youth teams.
 He progressed through the youth teams until 2013, making fifty appearances for the Primavera side in total.

 Loan moves

 Frediani made the jump from Primavera side to professional sides in 2013, when he was loaned to Lega Pro (then Prima Divisione) side L'Aquila.
 He was a regular in the side, making 32 appearances and scoring 4 goals.
 Upon his return to Roma, he made another loan move, this time to Pisa of the same division.
 Again, he made several appearances and managed to score a further 2 goals, along with 4 assists.
 He returned to Roma after two positive seasons, but was still unable to break into the first team.
 He made another loan move, this time to Serie B side Ascoli.
 In this higher division, Frediani struggled to get playing time and only made two appearances for the Marche side in 6 months.
 Returning to Roma in the winger transfer window in January 2016, he was signed to an 18-month loan by Ancona, returning to Lega Pro midway through the 2015-16 season and for the entirety of the 2016-17 season.
 He made his debut for Ancona on 13 March 2016, playing 42 minutes in a 0–0 draw against Arezzo.
 After being red-carded in a game against Siena, and serving a three-game suspension, Frediani began to play more regularly for Ancona, and managed to score his first goal for the club against Modena on 24 September 2016, before netting 4 more and registering an assist in the next 15 games.